Soap dish

 A soap dish is a shallow, open container or platform where a bar of soap may be placed to dry after use.
 Soap dishes are usually located in or near a sink, shower, or bathtub.
 Most soap dishes are made from waterproof materials such as plastic, ceramic, metal, or glass, though some are made from bamboo.
 A china saucer or sponge may serve as a soap dish.
 A soap dish accommodates bar soap, whereas a soap dispenser accommodates liquid soap or foam soap.

 Design elements

 Elements in the design of a soap dish include safety, ventilation, cleanliness, placement, aesthetics, and cost.
-When a soap dish is part of a bath accessories set, coordinated group design may be utilized.
+When a soap dish is part of a bath accessories set, a coordinated group design may be utilized.
 Notable soap dish designs include Leonard L Hierath's May 2018 US Patent #US-9962042 Article Support (soap dish) US Patent and Trademark Office; Robert A. Pitton's 1956 US patent for a reversible, hemispherical soap dish and Bernard Cohen's October 2017 design for the "SoapAnchor" (patent pending).